 The age-old problem of tangling wires still torments audiophiles to this day- probably since the appearance of the first headphones, audio interfaces, speakers, and microphones.
 But with some tips, we can solve it together!

 Let’s think about how studios usually deal with this.
-As audiophiles, we got our little studio going on, so we must treat it accordingly.
+As audiophiles, we have our little studio, so we must treat it accordingly.
 Try to:

 - Stop spinning the cables